ericksonl/HanoiTower/README.md

 # HanoiTower
-A fun little game of the Tower of Hanoi
+A game simulation of the Tower of Hanoi
+This game was built using the java.util.Stack package to show understanding of stacks in Java.

 Created By: Liam Erickson May 8th, 2020